threefoldfoundation/www_docs_threefold_io/docs_website/docs/introduction.md

 ---

-***ThreeFold is the only system in the world capable of delivering self-healing data, network and cloud at a planetary scale***
+***ThreeFold is the only system in the world capable of delivering self-healing data, network and cloud at a planetary scale.***

 ---